 - As the plan owner, you are the trustee of the plan.

-- Checkbook control is automatic with this plan.
+- Checkbook control is automatic with this plan as you will establish a bank account in the name of your solo 401(k) plan.

-- You must ensure investments are titled properly, execute all investment documents, and pay for the asset from funds held in the 401(k)’s bank account.
+- You must ensure investments are titled properly, execute all investment documents as trustee, and pay for the asset from funds held in the 401(k)’s bank account.

 - You deposit all income from the investment into the bank account and pay any bills related to the asset from the bank account.

-- You are responsible for all IRS reporting.
+- You are responsible for all IRS reporting, including record keeping and tax filings for the plan.

 - You act as trustee of the plan.